 Zina; an Islamic term that refers to unlawful sexual intercourse.
 Based on the traditional law, committing the following acts is considered as Zina –

 Under the laws of Islam, adultery is –

 “The sexual intercourse committed by an individual be it a man or a woman with another individual with whom they are not legally married”

-Extramarital affairs (Zina) are considered as the violation of the bond within a marriage.
+Extramarital affairs (Zina) are considered a violation of the bond within a marriage.
 It is undoubtedly a heinous act and is condemned by Allah SWT in the Quran.
 If you commit adultery, then you’ll be punished harshly.

 It’s mentioned that Zina (adultery) is partaking in any form of sexual intercourse other than that with your lawfully married husband or wife.
 Both premarital and extramarital sexual intercourse are considered as Zina.

 Zina refers to any act of penetration.
-While any forms of ‘non-penetrative’ sex outside of married couples can lead to committing Zina.
+While any form of ‘non-penetrative’ sex outside of married couples can lead to committing Zina.

 Below is a Qur’anic verse from Surah Al Isra, that strictly prohibits adultery –